sendwithus/sendwithus_csharp/README.md

 ```
 ### Create a new template version
 #### POST /templates/(:template_id)/versions
+*NOTE* – At least one of html or text must be specified
 ```csharp
 var templateId = "tem_SxZKpxJSHPbYDWRSQnAQUR";
 var templateVersionName = "New Template Version";